slawa-loev/slawa-loev/README.md

 - 🔭 I’m currently working on **OpenPolitics**

-- 🌱 I’m currently learning about **NLP algorithms, PyTorch, PostgreSQL**
+- 🌱 I’m currently learning about **PostgreSQL, Apache Spark, Apache Airflow**

 - 👯 I’m looking to collaborate on **OpenPolitics**